KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Model Training

-TODO:
-- Describe how you trained your model.
-The discussion can include
-  - (+) the type of optimizer,
-  - (+) the batch size,
-  - (+) number of epochs
-  - and any hyperparameters such as
-    - (+) learning rate,
-    - (+) keep_prob
-- cross_entropy

-To train the model, I used an AdamOptimizer, a batch size of 128, number of epochs of 20, a learning rate of 0.001, `keep_prob` of 0.5 for each of the two dropout layers (`tf.nn.dropout`) of the model.
-While training the exact model is saved which best performs on the validation dataset (see `train()` function).
+The model was trained using an AdamOptimizer, a batch size of 128, number of epochs of 20, a learning rate of 0.001 and a `keep_prob` of 0.5 for each of the two `tf.nn.dropout` layers of the model.
+While training, the exact model is saved which best performs on the validation dataset (see `train()` function).

 ### Finding a Solution Step by Step